RykerWilder/notes/linux-commands.md

 ## Permission management

 #### chmod (change mod)
-changes the permissions of a file/directory.
+Changes the permissions of a file/directory.

 adds execute permission to a file:
 ```bash